Jump to a specific page - are you interested in:

 Gives You A Higher Earning Potential

 Consequently, there are larger projects that you can't perform without a contractor's license.
 With one, you can take on big assignments, get more jobs, and increase your profit.
-More times than not, clients will pay a higher price to a licensed contractor as opposed to unlicensed handymen.
+More often than not, clients will pay a higher price to a licensed contractor than an unlicensed handyperson.

 To be on the safe side, we suggest you go ahead and get your license.
 Think about it.
 Let’s say a large project opens for you.
 Do you really want to reject the offer because you are not a licensed contractor?
 A huge benefit of having a contractor’s license in GA is the higher earning potential it gives you.
 Clients are willing to pay a higher amount for a licensed contractor.

 Neglecting or putting off a contractor’s license can result in being caught illegally performing work.
 Not only does this mean trouble for you and your business, but it discredits you and results in a loss of clientele.
 You can avoid all of this by getting your license.
 We are here to make this process as easy as possible.

 HOW TO GET A CONTRACTOR’S LICENSE IN GEORGIA